WordlessMeteor/LoL-Dragon-Change/README.md

             - https://raw.communitydragon.org/{version}/plugins/rcp-be-lol-game-data/global/{locale}/v1/companions.json
             - https://raw.communitydragon.org/{version}/plugins/rcp-be-lol-game-data/global/{locale}/v1/tfttraits.json
 		- This program relies on any encountered errors to update the exception handling code.
 Welcome for any developer to share the http errors when crawling the data 👏
-	- Customized Program 06 is designed to **one-key start the TFT 1v0 mode on PBE to gain 3000 RP**.
+	- Customized Program 06 is designed to **one-key start the TFT Tocker's Trial mode on PBE to gain 3000 RP**.
 A simple double-click will work.
-		- For users not in North America (in terms of location), despite any accerelator used, please don't double-click this program until several seconds after the PLAY button highlights.
-Otherwise, the summoner status will come into an unexpected state (the client will show that the summoner is in queue and display the "Finding Match" timer, but actually it's online).
-A **restart** for client is the only way to solve this problem.
 		- Since Aug.
-27th, 2023, TFT 1V0 mode has been unavailable. <ins>Please start a TFT normal game and quit the game as soon as you enter the game to acquite 3000 RP.</ins>
+27th, 2023, TFT 1V0 mode has been unavailable.
-		- <font color=#ff0000>Currently, the Riot 3000 RP Bonus mission doesn't support TFT games.
-Please complete this mission by other game modes.</font>
 	- Customized Program 07 is designed to **get information of items on sale in the store and collections of the main summoner**.
 		- This program exports the information of store items and collections to `Store and Collections - {召唤师名称}.xlsx` in the directory of the main summoner.
 		- The imagePath field of the store table refers to URLs related to **LCU API**, which can be accessed **only during when the League Client is running**.
 The first visit of these URLs requires a username and a password.
 Please look for <ins>a line that starts with "riot"</ins> at the beginning of this program's output.
 The username is <ins>"riot"</ins>, and the password is <ins>a string that follows "riot"</ins>.